spicepay/OpenCart-plugin/README.md

 Installation:

 1. Upload spicepay_opencart1.zip to your server.
-Upnzip.
+Unzip.
 2. Copy contents of "admin" and "catalog" folders to "admin" and "catalog" folders of your opencart installation.
 3. Go to Admin -> Extensions -> Payments.
 4. Find SpicePay in the list.
 Click "Install".